pytransitions/transitions/README.md

 If a reused state machine does not have a final state, you can of course add the transitions manually.
 If 'counter' had no 'done' state, we could just add `['done', 'counter_3', 'waiting']` to achieve the same behaviour.

-In cases where you want states and transitions to be copied by value rather than reference (for instance, if you want to keep the pre-0.8 behaviour) you can do so by creating a `NestedState` and assign deep copies of the machine's events and states to it.
+In cases where you want states and transitions to be copied by value rather than reference (for instance, if you want to keep the pre-0.8 behaviour) you can do so by creating a `NestedState` and assigning deep copies of the machine's events and states to it.

 ```python
 from transitions.extensions.nesting import NestedState